 Undergraduate students are considered full-time if enrolled in 6 credit hours in the term and half-time if enrolled in 3 credit hours in the term.
 Graduate students are considered full-time if enrolled in 3 credit hours in the term.

 CSU defines its academic year for undergraduate students as 24 credit hours of completion and 36 weeks of instruction.
 CSU defines its academic year for graduate students as 12 credit hours of completion and 36 weeks of instruction.

-If a financial aid award has to be adjusted for any reason during the academic year, a student will receive an email notification from the Office of Financial Aid prompting them to log into the myCSU Student Portal to review the revised award.
-If a student wishes to decline any portion of their revised award they may do so by contacting the Office of Financial Aid at email@example.com.
+If a financial aid award has to be adjusted for any reason during the academic year, the student will receive an email notification from the Office of Financial Aid prompting them to log into the myCSU Student Portal to review the revised award.
+If the student wishes to decline any portion of their revised award, they may do so by contacting the Office of Financial Aid at email@example.com.

-In order to continue to receive federal student aid to attend Columbia Southern University, it is important students stay eligible.
+In order to continue to receive Federal Student Aid to attend Columbia Southern University, it is important that a student remains eligible.
 Students will need to continue to meet the basic eligibility requirements, maintain Satisfactory Academic Progress and fill out the FAFSA each year.
-The Satisfactory Academic Progress Policy is available at http://www.columbiasouthern.edu/Financial/Office-of-Financial-Aid/Policies-Procedures.

 Military Tuition Assistance (TA) is an education benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 TA provides funding to students up to $250 per semester hour and up to $4,500 per fiscal year.
 Students using TA may also apply for FSA.
 FSA eligibility will be dependent upon the student’s cost of attendance and demonstrated financial need.